 To say that the Maker would be an upgrade from the other Cricut machines is an understatement but it's also a powerful machine that isn't a necessity for the casual crafter.
 Before diving in and potentially feeling overwhelmed, it's important to know the differences between the options to find the best Cricut machine for your crafting needs.

 Which Cricut Is Best?
 Cricut Explore vs The Cricut Maker Machines?

 Right away, you'll notice that there is a $100 price difference between the two.
 The Maker comes in at a higher price point of $399 and this is due to a few various factors that I'll highlight below.
 (This means that the Cricut Explore is currently on sale for $299 as well)

 Both of the machines are much faster than any of the other Cricut options.
 With a cutting speed of at least 2X’s faster, it’s simple to get more done in a short amount of time. (and faster-cutting speeds don’t mean less quality – these machines are cranking out the cuts with perfect precision!)

-The Maker comes with a rotary cutting blade that allows you to cut through the fabric which is a total game-changer, in my opinion.
+The Maker has a rotary cutting blade that allows you to cut through the fabric which is a total game-changer, in my opinion.
 This gives the freedom to design and create in a way that you’ve never been able to do before.
 (The Maker also has a knife blade that can cut through wood and leather surfaces as well!)

-One of the other biggest differences between the Maker vs. the Cricut Explore is that the Maker just seems to have a bit more storage capabilities and upgraded tool options.
+One of the other biggest differences between the Maker vs. the Cricut Explore is that the Maker just seems to have a bit more storage capabilities, different blades, and upgraded tool options.
 There is a shelf for you to have your electronics on hand and also the option to plug in your phone so that you can keep charging it and using it at the same time.